dalab/end2end_neural_el/readme.md

 3: An essential part of our system are the entity vectors (the equivalent of word-embeddings for entities).
 You can create your entity vectors by following the instructions of the next chapter, otherwise you can use the provided pretrained ones.
-We have pretrained 322245 (from all spans of AIDA-Training, AIDA-TestA, AIDA-TestB, ACE2004, AQUAINT, MSNBC) + 44010 (from all spans of DBpediaSpotlight, Derczynski, ERD2014, GERDAQ-Dev, GERDAQ-Test, GERDAQ-TrainingA, GERDAQ-TrainingB, KORE50, Microposts2016-Dev, Microposts2016-Test, Microposts2016-Train, N3-RSS-500, N3-Reuters-128, OKE 2015 Task1, OKE 2016 Task1).
-Specifically, this is done by considering all possible spans of the document as a candidate span and querying our p(e|m) dictionary for all the candidate entities for this span (we keep only the top 30 for each candidate span).
+We have pretrained  502661 entity vectors.
+Specifically, we have trained entity vectors for all the candidate entities from all possible spans of AIDA-TestA, AIDA-TestB, AIDA-Training <sup>1</sup>, ACE2004, AQUAINT, MSNBC, Clueweb, DBpediaSpotlight, Derczynski, ERD2014, GERDAQ-Dev, GERDAQ-Test, GERDAQ-TrainingA, GERDAQ-TrainingB, KORE50, Microposts2016-Dev, Microposts2016-Test, Microposts2016-Train, N3-RSS-500, N3-Reuters-128, OKE 2015 Task1, OKE 2016 Task1, and the entity relatedness dataset of (Ceccarelli et al., 2013).
+In more detail, this is done by considering all possible spans of the document as a candidate span and querying our p(e|m) dictionary for all the candidate entities for this span (we keep only the top 30 for each candidate span).

+<sup>1</sup> For AIDA-Training 10% of the candidate entities that are detected from the above
+ method are missing from the current set of pretrained entities.
+So in case you want to evaluate the algorithm on AIDA-Training for EL this extra entities are needed.

 Preprocessing stage 2: converting the datasets to tfrecords (we encode the words and characters to numbers, we find the candidate spans and for each one the candidate entities (using the p(e|m) dictionary) and